lav45/yii2-settings/README.md

         'settings' => [
             'class' => 'lav45\settings\Settings',

+            // You can add an arbitrary prefix to all keys
+            // 'keyPrefix' => 'key_',

             // DbStorage use as default storage
             // 'storage' => [
             //    'class' => 'lav45\settings\storage\DbStorage',